Path of the Gods

 At the time, nothing in me felt rushed to make sense of it.

 The trail wound in different directions, and at a few points we could see a small beach town below us.
 We had the idea to hike to the town instead of turning around, and to make our way back to Positano from there.
-It wasn’t very clear how to get down to this town — we didn’t have cell service and trail markings weren’t visible.
-But we were losing elevation and it seemed inevitable that the trail would take us there.
+It wasn’t very clear how to get down to this town — we didn’t have cell service and trail markings weren’t visible to us.
+But we were losing elevation and it just seemed inevitable that the trail would take us there.
 We did try asking several hikers for directions along the way, all Italian.
 Neither of us spoke the language, but we did our best to explain we were trying to get to the beach below.
 Every group that understood us said the same thing:

 “You’re very close, just one more hour.”